o3de/o3de.org/content/docs/userguide/samples/levels/vr-box-garden.md

 ---
-description: ' Use the VR Box Garden level to learn how to set up a VR playspace, basic VR gameplay, and controller tracking in &ALYlong;. '
+description: ' Use the VR Box Garden level to learn how to set up a VR playspace, basic VR gameplay, and controller tracking in Amazon Lumberyard. '
 title: VR Box Garden Level
 ---
 # VR Box Garden Level {#sample-level-vr-box-garden}